Task Force Faith: Casualties

 According to Daniel L. Davis, an analyst and defense expert, of the 2,500 men in Task Force Faith (RCT-31) who began the withdrawal on December 1, fewer than 350 reached Marine positions at Hagaru-ri, south of the Chosin Reservoir, in fighting condition.

 Several hundred more were rescued the following day by Marine jeep patrols.
 Some soldiers taken prisoner by the Chinese were released a few hours later.
 Over 1,000 soldiers of Task Force Faith were killed or died in Chinese captivity, about a third of the original strength of RCT-31.

 RCT-31 was the largest American unit destroyed except for the 8th Cavalry Regiment, previously destroyed to the west, and the 2nd Infantry Division, rendered ineffective due to one third casualties, near Kunu-ri, also to the west.
 Casualties for the opposing Chinese 80th and 81st Divisions are not known precisely, but are believed to be extremely heavy.
 Both divisions were not identified again on the battlefield until early April 1951.
 Chinese record claims 4,300 killed and seriously wounded.
 This number does not include the many Chinese soldiers who froze to death due to a lack of winter clothing.

 The majority of RCT-31 survivors, suffering from wounds and/or frostbite, were evacuated to hospitals in Japan.
 7th Division units comprising the task force were soon reconstituted, going back into battle in February 1951.

 Legacy

 Chinese documents and research by historians Marine Corps Major Parrot and Roy Appleman provided evidence that the RCT-31 had fought bravely and performed well given the circumstances.
 In recognition of the efforts of the 31st RCT, in 2000 the Navy awarded the task force the Navy Presidential Unit Citation.
+The destruction of Task Force Faith is cited as an example of the failures of Army leadership in Korea, particularly Almond, who ignored Faith's warnings that the unit was facing a numerically superior force of Chinese.